-Intelligent collaboration between humans and process robots can exploit high potential.
+Intelligent collaboration between humans and robots can exploit high potential.
 The aim is not to replace workers, but to close existing process gaps and make complex processes manageable by means of valuable user feedback.
-The organizational management of hyperautomation has an important role to play
+Organisational management of hyperautomation has an important role to play in our approach to hyperconnectivity transformation.

 Whenever procedures prove their value in a successful company, they should be formalized over time as the company’s proprietary processes.
 To a certain extent, this happens completely organically.
 To remain fast and effective despite the processes set up for specific purposes, however, it is advisable to focus on the partial automation of various processes and to anchor it in the strategic goals.
 This is where robotic process automation (RPA) has proved to be a technology recognized throughout the industry that can quickly automate isolated processes by simple means.